MKD2004/landmark-recognition-model/README.md

 ## Overview

-This project implements a computer vision model capable of identifying over 20 different geographical landmarks from around the world.
+This project implements a computer vision model capable of identifying geographical landmarks from around the world.
 The model was built using a deep convolutional neural network (CNN) and leverages transfer learning from the `EfficientNetB0` architecture to achieve high accuracy on a large-scale image dataset from Kaggle.

-## 📸 Screenshots

-Here are some example predictions from the trained model on the validation set:

-*(**Tip:** Take a screenshot of the final prediction grid from your notebook and drag-and-drop it into the README file on GitHub to upload it.)*

 ## 🛠️ Tech Stack